 It is found both in lean cuts, where it is concentrated in phospholipids, and in visible fat.

-The highest concentration is found in pork fat, for example about 11 mg/g of AA in lard, whereas among lean cuts the richest source is duck.
+The highest concentration is found in pork fat, for example about 11 mg/g in lard, whereas among lean cuts the richest source is duck.

-Lamb and beef meat, both lean cuts and visible fat, are those that contain the lowest level of AA.
+Lamb and beef meat, both lean cuts and visible fat, are those that contain the lowest levels.

-For example about 3 mg/g of AA in tuna and salmon, and 0.4 mg/g in herring.
+For example about 3 mg/g in tuna and salmon, and 0.4 mg/g in herring.

 Gregory M.K., Gibson R.A., Cook-Johnson R.J., Cleland L.G., James M.J.
 Elongase reactions as control points in long-chain polyunsaturated fatty acid synthesis.
 PLoS One 2011;6(12):e29662. doi:10.1371/journal.pone.0029662